ethereum/web3.py/docs/contracts.rst

     The contract ABI array.

-.. py:attribute:: Contract.code
+.. py:attribute:: Contract.bytecode

     The contract bytecode string.
 May be ``None`` if not provided during factory creation.

-.. py:attribute:: Contract.code_runtime
+.. py:attribute:: Contract.bytecode_runtime

     The runtime part of the contract bytecode string.
 May be ``None`` if not provided during factory creation.

-.. py:attribute:: Contract.code_runtime
+.. py:attribute:: Contract.bytecode_runtime

     The runtime part of the contract bytecode string.
 May be ``None`` if not provided during factory creation.